Tier 1: Home Fire Protection

 Public Fire & Life Safety Education

-To assist with this, First Nations communities can request a Fire Services Officer to visit the community and present various Fire & Life Safety topics.
+Fire Safety is everyone’s responsibility, whether you are at home or at work.
+If we create fire safety habits and learn to reduce fire risks around us we can keep ourselves safe and reduce the fire death and injury rates.
+To assist with this, communities can request a Fire Services Officer to visit the community and present various Fire & Life Safety topics.
 These presentations can also be tailored to a particular fire safety issue that the community is concerned about.
-Some examples of presentation that we do:
+Some examples of presentation that we provide:

 - Fire & Life Safety for Adults